LLNL/axom/src/docs/sphinx/coding_guide/names_sec2.rst

 -------------------------------------------------
-Contents of a file should be clear from its name
+A file's contents should clear from its name
 -------------------------------------------------

 2.10 The name of each file **must** clearly indicate its contents.